 somethingis a particular type of error, is bad, and will cause conflicts with the plugin.

 Click on the combined link in the console and this will redirect you to the source tab where the error occurred. you can identify which file the error occurred in by the commented out url of the filename that occurs above the error. in this example case the error was in the

 Exclude offending file

 Once you've found the file or script that is contributing the error in the combined file, you can now go to Exclude Options tab and look for the file name in the multiselect options list.
 You can also exclude files from a particular extension as sometimes these files are possibly working together and won't work well with some combined and some excluded.
-Continue to the section, Excluding files and declaration blocks, for more information on how to exclude files and scripts.
+Continue to the section, Excluding Files And Inline Scripts , for more information on how to exclude files and scripts.

 If the error occurred in the file before enabling the plugin or combining files, a better option would be to fix the error first so the file can be safely combined.